-We are soliciting student teams to propose a task or experiment for Project PoSSUM’s Scientist-Astronauts to carry out during our next microgravity flight campaign in October 2019.
-In an effort to celebrate and promote the achievements of women in space science, three teams will be selected to fully design and build their experiment and receive mentoring from PoSSUM Scientist-Astronaut Candidates regarding pre-flight, in-flight, and post-flight procedures.
-One student from the top winning team will have the opportunity to fly as a mission specialist on board the Falcon-20 (certain restrictions apply).
+In an effort to celebrate and promote the achievements of women in space science, up to two teams will be selected to fully design and build their experiment and will receive mentoring from PoSSUM Scientist-Astronaut Candidates regarding pre-flight, in-flight, and post-flight procedures.
+One student from the top winning team will have the opportunity to fly as a mission specialist on board the Falcon-20 in September 2020 as part of PoSSUM’s annual microgravity campaign (certain restrictions and conditions apply).

 Submit a written proposal and a short video explaining your idea for the experiment.
 Describe the science question your team wants to answer and the description of the procedures to be performed by Scientist-Astronaut candidates or Payload Specialists during the flight.
 Proposals shall be no more than five pages long and may include drawings describing the experiment.
 Please include: